Our Farm Program

 Those clients who were interested in animals started with the donkeys and lots of questions.
 We started with appropriate behavior around the animals and on the farm.
 We then moved on to the basics: an explanation of a halter; how the buckle works, and how it fits on the equines head.
 From there we worked on proper leading skills.
 Through a combination of demonstration and verbal prompts, our group learned the proper procedures and could then go to the tack room, get a halter, safely enter a field with 5 to 6 donkeys, approach an individual donkey, put on a halter and lead it out of the field.
 Our clients are learning to use the proper brushes and to work safely around the donkeys.
 As soon as walking to and from the field was mastered, our group was able to lead the donkeys around the field or down the driveway which is about 1,000 feet long to collect the mail.

-To increase self-confidence and handling skills, we set up practice obstacle courses like those encountered at Donkey Shows and our group learned to work the donkeys through the course.
+To increase self-confidence and handling skills, we set up practice obstacle courses like those encountered at Donkey Shows and our group learned to walk the donkeys through the course.
 The clients learned how to bathe and groom the donkeys before a competition.
 In addition, these individuals are learning the routines involved with stable upkeep such as sweeping, mucking stalls, etc. At each step along the way and with each new learned skill individual self-confidence has increased.